 Capital of Dadra and Nagar Haveli, Silvassa is an amazing destination to indulge yourself in the wildness of nature.
-And if we turn back the pages of time, then Silvassa’s past connections with Portuguese heritage makes it an impeccable opportunity to explore for the history lovers.
+And if we turn back the pages of time, then Silvassa’s past connections with Portuguese heritage make it an impeccable opportunity to explore for history lovers.

-Apart from its wild side, Silvassa is majorly famous for its lush greenery, exotic resorts, water parks, industries and even tax-free alcohol.
-If you are travelling with kids, then, your best bet would be to head towards some of the amazing water parks which are present here in Silvassa.
+Apart from its wild side, Silvassa is majorly famous for its lush greenery, exotic resorts, water parks, industries, and even tax-free alcohol.
+If you are traveling with kids, then, your best bet would be to head towards some of the amazing water parks which are present here in Silvassa.

 It is as if Silvassa wears many hats, yes, because it is the kind of place where you will find everything ranging from scrumptious food, adventure activities, and nature’s beauty - all rolled into one.
-Talking about the cuisine, the speciality of Silvassa are Italian, Chinese and last but not the least Gujarati food.
+Talking about the cuisine, the specialties of Silvassa are Italian, Chinese, and last but not least Gujarati food.

 If you are planning a trip here, then you can hope to divide your time exploring gardens, churches, lakes, going on adventure safaris.
 And, the best time to travel here would be from October to March.
 It is best advised to avoid the Monsoon and Summer months.

 Silvassa derives its name from Silva which means wood.
 Silva is a Portuguese word and suits well to this beautiful place filled with nature's unending beauty.
 The history of Silvassa can be traced back to the 17th century.
 Back then, it was ruled by the Kohli tribe and was later on invaded by the Rajputs.

 By the 18th century, it was under the command of Marathas and Peshwas.
 However, there were constant power struggles with Britishers and the Portuguese to gain control of Silvassa.
 In the 18th century, the Marathas even formed an alliance with the Portuguese to get rid of the British forces.